& aaron catlow

 Aaron Catlow is a master violinist and half of the Bristol-based duo Hawes And Catlow, with guitarist-singer Kit Hawes.
 He is also the fiddler in UK festival favourite Sheelanagig.
 Catlow's other credits including playing with Grammy Award-nominated Yola, Mad Dog Mcrea and Afro Celt Sound System.

 Cambridge UK-based, Georgia US-born, Brooks Williams has a long-standing solo career in both North America and the UK and is also known for his adventurous collaborations with the likes of Dan Walsh, Sloan Wainwright, Boo Hewerdine and Rab Noakes, among others.
 He is named one of WUMB-FM Boston's Top 100 All-Time Artists.
 Fatea refers to him as “one of those select few 'how on earth does he do it?!' artists."

 Brooks & Aaron will be at Wee Bear, Lintrathen on Friday 21st April and The Masonic Hall, Broughty Ferry, Dundee on Saturday 22nd April.
-See ticket info for full details.
+Click ticket info link below.

 “The audience loved every minute and afterwards begged them to return to the stage...”

 “Fantastic collection of songs with great arrangements and inspired choices...”

 Penny Black Music

 “A testament to both their individual musical talents and the chemistry they spark in each other as a duo...”